SimerpreetKaurReact/next-multi-projects/README.md

 # \_app.js

 - it is the application shell/ root component inside the body section of the html document
+- next js has lazy laoding built in
+- this components also get pageProps frome get server side props for specific page eg: for profile page, if you are passing props via get server side props, \_app can access these pageprops

 # \_document.js